RamseyNjire/coding-challenges-solved-and-explained/README.md

   - Is well commented to explain what is going on

 - Optionally, consider writing a short article or making an explainer video where you explain how the algorithm works and the thinking process that led you to that particular solution.
 I am currently trying to do write-ups for all of my solutions to make these algorithms more accessible and would love assistance on the same.
 You can add your explanation to the any of the EXPLAINER-*.md documents.

+- To suggest a new challenge to add to the list, add it to the (CHALLENGES.md)[./Challenges/CHALLENGES.md] file with a link to the webpage with the challenge.
+Ideally, the page should have test cases to verify.
+In case your challenge does not have test cases, please provide test cases along with your challenge.

 ## Show your support